healthappproject14/healthappproject14.github.io/_pages/what-we-make.md

  <h2> Phone Apps </h2>
 </div>
 <center>
-Thunkable is a powerful platform that allows anyone to create apps without being experts at code.
+Thunkable is a platform that allows anyone to create apps without being experts at code.
 It utilizes block coding, design elements and various plugins to provide students with the ability to bring their ideas to life.
-It’s all browser based, so no set up necessary!
+It’s all browser based, so no set-up necessary!
 </center>

 <br>